danny-baker/dash-heroku/README.md

 ## 8. View your running public app in a browser!

-If the build succeeds, you will be given a URL at the end that might look something like `https://fierce-reaches-07036.herokuapp.com/` (not a live url).
+If the build succeeds, you will be given a URL at the end that might look something like [https://secret-scrubland-35610.herokuapp.com/](https://secret-scrubland-35610.herokuapp.com/) (this is live so you can see the app deployed).
-Copy paste the URL from your console output into a browser, and with a few shakes of fairy dust, your app should be live :)
+Copy paste the URL from your OWN console output into a browser, and with a few shakes of fairy dust, your app should be live :)
 <br><br>

 # Important Notes